Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 As previously discussed, \ac{IG} based approaches are dependent on two main parameters, the number of steps $N$ and the baseline input $\B x_0$.
-We therefore test the algorithms for optimal performance by varying these parameters according to the following approach: \begin{itemize} \item {\bf Number of steps}: the integration step is known to have an impact on the quality of \ac{IG} attributions, with the correct value largely dependent on the specific application \cite{makino-etal-2024-impact}; a reference range $N\in[20,1000]$ is available for applications of the Transformer architecture, and we therefore take it as our reference for testing purposes.
+We therefore test them for optimal performance by varying these parameters according to the following approach: \begin{itemize} \item {\bf Number of steps}: the number of integration step is known to have an impact on the quality of \ac{IG} attributions, with the correct value largely dependent on the specific application \cite{makino-etal-2024-impact}; a reference range $N\in[20,1000]$ is available for applications of the Transformer architecture\Tom{, which is the reference \ac{LLM} architecture}, and we therefore take it as our reference for testing purposes.

 \item {\bf Baseline input}: The choice of the baseline input should ensure that $F(\B x_0)$ is as close as possible to the zero value, to allow the sum of the association values to correspond to the target output $F(\B x)$.
-For this reason, the baseline embedding $\B x_0$ is built to retain the CLS, SEP, and PAD token embeddings (so that their association values remain zero) while setting the remaining embeddings to a reference value chosen among the following inspired by the literature (e.g., see \cite{bastings2021will}): \begin{itemize} \item {\bf zero}: the baseline embedding is filled with zero values. \item {\bf mask}: the baseline embedding is filled with MASK token embeddings. \item {\bf padding}: the baseline embedding is filled with PAD token embeddings. \item {\bf mean}: the baseline embedding is filled with the mean value calculated on the whole set of RoBERTa input embeddings. \end{itemize} We underline that the baseline choice is known to have an impact on the performance, and only an appropriate baseline choice is able to generate reliable attributions. \end{itemize}
+For this reason, the baseline embedding $\B x_0$ is built to retain the CLS, SEP, and PAD token embeddings (so that their association values remain zero) while setting the remaining embeddings to a reference value chosen among the following inspired by the literature (e.g., see \cite{bastings2021will}): \begin{itemize} \item {\bf zero}: the baseline embedding is filled with zero values. \item {\bf mask}: the baseline embedding is filled with MASK token embeddings. \item {\bf padding}: the baseline embedding is filled with PAD token embeddings. \item {\bf mean}: the baseline embedding is filled with the mean value calculated on the whole set of RoBERTa input embeddings. \end{itemize} The baseline choice is known to have an impact on the performance, and only an appropriate baseline choice is able to generate reliable attributions. \end{itemize}